webtorrent/create-torrent/README.md

 }
 ```

+If `announceList` is omitted, the following trackers will be included automatically:

+- udp://tracker.publicbt.com:80
+- udp://tracker.openbittorrent.com:80
+- udp://tracker.webtorrent.io:80

 `callback` is called with an error and a Buffer of the torrent data.
 It is up to you to
 save it to a file if that's what you want to do.